 The success of the program stems from the fact that dogs love the attention they receive by children reading to them and are non-judgemental listeners.

 As a guide line only, the program is aimed generally at children in grades one through three but no child will be denied the opportunity to participate in the program.

 LT is provided free to participants but donations are gratefully received to help defray the costs of running the program.

-Visiting Tails (VT) is set up with one objective in mind: to enhance a senior’s quality of life by having them interact with our therapy dogs.
+Visiting Tails (VT) was set up with one objective in mind: to enhance a senior’s quality of life by having them interact with our therapy dogs.
 Many studies and programs across North America and in Europe have found that seniors experience an improvement in their physical and mental health by having experienced visiting with dogs.
 Dogs feed off the positive energy that a friendly welcome brings and, in return, exude positive feelings back to the seniors.

 The dogs (and their handlers) normally spend for 40-50 minutes on each visit, depending on the number of seniors present.
 The dogs and their handlers meet with seniors either in a group setting or visit room to room, depending on the preference of the seniors.
 At all times the dogs are leashed and accompanied by their handler.

-Caring Tails is a program that recognizes people need help coping with stress/anxiety caused either through a traumatic event that has happened to them or a short term challenge that life has thrown at them.
+Caring Tails (CT) is a program that recognizes people need help coping with stress/anxiety caused either through a traumatic event that has happened to them or a short term challenge that life has thrown at them.
 The type of therapeutic help provided by our dogs is tailor made to fit each situation but has the common theme that dogs provide a level of comfort that only they can.
 Some examples of how our dogs can help would be: visiting high school students before and during exam times, being alongside students who suffer from high anxiety on a day-to-day basis, being there for families who are trying to pull their lives together after a traumatic event such as their house burning down.
-Caring Tails operates in the city of Chestermere and surrounding areas.
+CT operates in the city of Calgary and surrounding areas.